rlivingsus/misc/AllBooks.md

 #### Legends:Short Novels by the Masters of Modern Fantasy
 LEGENDS: Book 1, Book 2, Book 3

-#### Le Guin, Ursula: HAINISH CYCLE: ~~1) Rocannon's World,~~ 2) Planet of Exile, 3) City of Illusions, 4) The Left Hand of Darkness, 5) Winter's King, 6) The Word for World is Forest, 7) The Dispossessed, 8) The Day before the Revolution, 9) A Fisherman of the Inland Sea, 10) Four Ways to Forgiveness, 11) The Telling, 12) The Birthday of the World and Other Stories
+#### Le Guin, Ursula: HAINISH CYCLE: ~~1) Rocannon's World, 2) Planet of Exile~~, 3) City of Illusions, 4) The Left Hand of Darkness, 5) Winter's King, 6) The Word for World is Forest, 7) The Dispossessed, 8) The Day before the Revolution, 9) A Fisherman of the Inland Sea, 10) Four Ways to Forgiveness, 11) The Telling, 12) The Birthday of the World and Other Stories

 #### !!!~~Lowry, Lois: THE GIVER SERIES: 1) The Giver, 2) Gathering Blue, 3) The Messenger, 4) Son~~